 Section 1.
 Notice and Place of Meeting

-An annual meeting of the Board of Directors will be held during the month of October at a time and place fixed by the President.
-Notice of the annual meeting stating the time and location shall be delivered not less than ten days before the meeting date either personally, or by electronic or regular mail.
-Other meetings, whether of the membership or the Board, shall be held at locations designated by the Board.
-Meetings may be held outside of the state of New Mexico only by the advance approval of a two-thirds majority vote of the Board.
+Meetings (board, membership, special, or annual) will be held at a time and place fixed by the President.
+An annual meeting shall be held to elect officers in conjunction with a membership meeting, typically during the month of November.
+Notice of the annual meeting stating the time and location shall be published not less than ten days before the meeting date by email.
+Meetings may be held outside of the state of New Mexico only by the advance approval of a two-thirds majority of the Board.

 Section 2.
 Special Meetings

 Special meetings of the Board may be held at any time when called by the President, or by a simple majority of the Board then in office.
 The Board shall receive notice at least 48 hours prior to any special meeting of the Board.

 A majority of Board members then in office will constitute a quorum for all meetings of the Board.
 A quorum once attained continues until adjournment despite voluntary withdrawal of enough Board members to leave less than a quorum.
 The act of a majority of Board present at a meeting at which a quorum is present will be the act of the Board.

 Section 4.
 Consent in Lieu of a Meeting